 When you hear things like it is important to grieve or it should take this long to get over a relationship that was that long, I’m reminded that you don’t want to install any bias as to how long it should take.
 It takes as long as it takes to find there’s no more pain or heartbreak–the methods I use are quick, painless, and complete.
 I utilize integrative therapy interventions, guided by neuroscience, and specific common psychotherapy factors to maximize brain change work.

-In 1993, I was first introduced to the emotional/primitive brain’s experiential processing features in my initial hypnotherapy certification training course.
-Later, I utilized Dr. Jon Connelly’s Rapid Resolution Therapy® (RRT) methods over the past twenty plus years of clinical practice as a psychologist to bring about rapid change after traumatic events.
 The good news is you indeed will survive a broken heart, in fact in time, the pain will diminish but we can speed it up.
 It’s not this breakup stuff that’s causing you to break down, it’s actually more likely that it’s something about how you brain has been processing information related to the break-up experience.

 What neuroscience clearly demonstrates is that when emotional brain is activated, most of the blood flow is moving away from the frontal lobe where reason and logic and language reside.
 Most of your brain works fine, it was affected by the breakup stuff, is continuing to have an effect on thinking, feeling and/or responding.
 While it’s normal to have emotional response to perceived loss, this response can be adjusted to work more to your advantage.
 Yes, for you – feeling free, clear, calm, joyful and even moving on to find new interesting and possible stuff to love more fully and completely is just temporarily blocked.
 No anatomical parts are broken, it’s just a temporary processing error.
 Everything we need is right here, just waiting to be restructured and optimized for you.
 Freedom to move on or let go comes from understanding how the mind works, and the structure of heartbreak.